The 1950s, Humble Beginnings:

 Also in 2015, a new generation of leadership took over as social co-chairs.
 Katie Griswold and Molly Leitch took the reigns with gusto, beginning with a well-attended and highly acclaimed wine tasting event in February.
 The duo teamed up again for a bevy of summertime activities.
 Over the Memorial Day weekend, the annual Cheeseburger in Paradise party was held, this time with the food on the deck, and the party downstairs.
 The band was situated under the deck; and tables were put in the driveway under lights strung across from the house to Laser masts lashed to the wooden pylons beside the drive.
 This arrangement allowed for more room and better flow; and a great time was had by all.

 This was topped a few weeks later by the revamped Low-Country Boil.
 Food was prepared at HIYC, then served in "to-go" containers for consumption on the water in the age-old tradition of a raft-up.
 The photo above shows the 12 boats that attended, all packed to the gunwales with attendees.
 Great weather and a nice breeze prompted everyone to have an extended sail prior to rafting up.
 The phrase "best ever" was used quite a bit during the social events of 2015.
 This was replicated in 2016, this time with 14 boats in attendance.
 The event proved so popular, that other such raft-ups are being considered.
-Race/PHRF Chair, Tim Naeser abandoned the Summer Series due to low attendance, in favor of a single regatta, dubbed the "Never Done" Summer Regatta.
+Race/PHRF Chair, Tim Naeser abandoned the Summer Series due to low attendance, in favor of a single regatta, dubbed the "Never Done" Summer Regatta, later changed to the "Yazoo Summer Regatta."
 The inaugural run in 2016 was successful despite dismal winds.

 Also in 2016, a new challenge reared its head.
 The Corps of Engineers, from whom HIYC leases land and water space, reviewed our 2005 lease and found that we had exceeded our water rights, putting nearly half of the moored boats outside of the lease bounds.
 After much deliberation, the decision was made to move the offending moorings, compress the mooring field and encourage members with rarely or never-used boats to vacate so that more active members can join.
 Unused boats were also removed from the North Lot.
 2017 Commodore, Randall Butler certainly had hands full navigating these treacherous waters.
 Thanks to the leadership of the HIYC Board of Governors and the willing, volunteer spirit of the membership, HIYC emerged stronger than ever.